 There are nearly 400 CU-Boulder approved study abroad programs in over 73 countries, so your student definitely has a lot of options!
-Students are encouraged to find a program that is a great "fit" for them taking into consideration factors like courses offered, location, program type, cost, etc. Non CU programs are also an option.
+Students are encouraged to find a program that is a great fit by taking into consideration factors like courses offered, location, program type, cost, etc. Non-CU programs are also an option.

 The cost of studying abroad varies by program.
 Some programs are similar (sometimes less!) to the cost of studying in Boulder, and others are more.

 Your student can attend Study Abroad 101; a 30-minute session presented five days a week.
 At Study Abroad 101 students learn about reasons for studying abroad, program types, housing options, financial aid and affordability, major/minor credit, College of Arts and Sciences core, credits, grades, eligibility requirements, the application process, deadlines, and graduation information.